open5e/open5e/source/monsters/tome-of-beasts/D/drakes/paper-drake.rst

 **Tail (Recharge 5-6).** *Melee Weapon Attack:* +6 to hit, reach 10 ft., one target. *Hit:* 16 (5d6 + 3) slashing damage, and the
-target must succeed on a DC 13 Constitution saving throw or be incapacitated for 1 round.
+target must succeed on a DC 13 Constitution saving throw or be :ref:`srd:incapacitated` for 1 round.